Non-Toxic Home Essentials

 TOP PICKS

 This is the most effective air filter on the market.
 In short, it’s 40 times more efficient than common HEPA filters.
 It can capture debris of a particle size as small as .007 micron (compared to .3 for a HEPA filter).
 It is the only air filtration system that addresses all three pollutant categories: Gas, odor, and pathogens including viruses, fungi, molds, and bacteria.
-Use code Happier for 10% off.
+Use code HAPPIER2024 for 10% off.

 House Plants